 Double blind password refers to a secure way to store passwords within a password manager app that keeps the real password hidden from both the app and the user.
 This method is a recommended solution for those who want the convenience of a password manager app without the potential risks of a security breach.

-The following tutorial will explain exactly how to setup and use the double blind password method for your most sensitive online logins.
+The following tutorial will explain exactly how to set up and use the double blind password method for your most sensitive online logins, especially when it feels like using a password manager is like putting all of your security eggs in one basket.

 I still highly recommend you use a good password manager app to help you create strong passwords and store them securely.